mui/material-ui/docs/src/pages/customization/transitions/transitions.md

 ## Custom easing

-You can change some of the easing values by providing a custom <code>transition-timing-function</code> value.
+You can change some or all of the easing values, or provide your own, by providing a custom CSS <code>transition-timing-function</code> value.

 ```js
 const theme = createMuiTheme({